osmphp/framework/doc/architecture/properties/10-adding-properties-to-other-module-classes.md

 ## Adding Custom Properties ##

-You can add the property to any object derived from `Manadev\Core\Object_` by just assigning it:
+You can add the property to any object derived from `Osm\Core\Object_` by just assigning it:

 	$obj->my_count = 0;